Douglas A. Stow

 Repeat station imaging for detailed change detection and inspection

-For over 20 years, research and campus GIS database staff member Pete Coulter and Stow have conducted research on detecting very detailed changes of land surfaces and built features.
-This is based on relatively low-cost aerial imaging systems and a new approach to capturing and co-aligning images captured over time called repeat station imaging (RSI).
-RSI supports applications such as law enforcement, post-hazard damage assessment, and even detection of monkeys, as mentioned above.
-This research was funded by federal agencies such as DHS, NASA and NSF.
-Coulter and Stow have four issued U.S. patents related to this technology and are collaborating with a local company to commercialize this intellectual property.
-Doctoral student Andy Loerch’s dissertation research builds on RSI image capture with drones and co-alignment techniques, and integrates advanced machine learning object classifiers to automatically detect damage to built structures and infrastructure following earthquakes and other hazards.
-Drone image capture, using survey-grade GPS and image co-alignment software tools that Andy is developing and testing, are providing prototypes for commercial applications with Coulter and Stow.
+For over 20 years, research and campus GIS database staff member Pete Coulter and Stow have conducted research on detecting very detailed changes of land surfaces and infrastructure features.
+This is based on relatively low-cost aerial imaging systems, including drones, and a new approach to capturing and co-aligning images captured over time called repeat station imaging (RSI).
+RSI supports applications such as infrastructure inspection, law enforcement, post-hazard damage assessment, and even detection and censusing of large animals.
+This research was funded by federal agencies such as DHS, DOT, NASA and NSF.
+Coulter and Stow have five issued U.S. patents related to this technology and are collaborating with a local company to commercialize this intellectual property.
+Former doctoral student Andy Loerch’s dissertation research built on RSI image capture with drones and co-alignment techniques and integrates advanced machine learning object classifiers to automatically detect damage to built structures and infrastructure following earthquakes and other hazards.
+Drone image capture, using survey-grade GPS and image co-alignment software tools that Andy developed, are providing prototypes for commercial applications through the ChangeAerial startup which Coulter, Loerch and Stow co-founded.

 Current grants, contracts and cooperative agreements